 Our IRC Network runs current and full featured IRC software: InspIRCd 3, Anope 2.0, and PyLink.
 InspIRCd 3 features a lot of new IRCv3 standards along with the vast amount of modes and commands that InspIRCd is known for.
-Anope 2.0 is a robust IRC services package, providing simple user account and channel management.
-PyLink is also an IRC services package with a primary use of channel linking/relaying (Janus replacement).
+Anope 2.0 is a robust IRC services package, providing simple user account (nicknames), channel management, memo system, and personalized vHosts.
+PyLink is also an IRC services package which we primarily use for channel linking/relaying (Janus replacement).

 - Multiple client servers located around the globe.

 - A hub server for all servers to connect to; keeping latency low between each server.

 - Secure client connections on port 6697 and plain-text client connections on port 6667.

 - Automatic host cloaking enabled so your IP address/hostmask is not revealed to everyone on IRC.

 - Most modules loaded providing many user and channel modes for spam/flood protection or general usage.

 - Account based registration with up to 8 nicknames under one account.

 - A valid email address is required for verification and password reset purposes.